Senzing/docker-compose-mysql-demo/README.md

 #### Variation 2

 1. Launch docker-compose formation with "diskless mysql".
-   In this docker formation, the mysql docker container does not externalize `/var/lib/mysql`
+   In this docker formation, the mysql docker container does not externalize `/var/lib/mysql`.
+   This is done by using docker's `--tmpfs` parameter rather than its `--volume` parameter.
    Example:

     ```console